 City Park also has overnight camping and an outdoor swimming pool

 Food Service: Rose Creek,

-Adams and LeRoy establishments offer choices of fine dining, down-home cooking, and
+Adams and LeRoy business establishments offer choices of fine dining, down-home cooking, and

 : All the cities, Rose Creek,

 other places of interest to visit, such as historical buildings,

 prairie preserves with many native wildflowers, including some rare

 Pristine Prairie and Native Wildflowers: Much of the trail

 has been built over what was once the railway of the old Milwaukee